TanStack/router/docs/framework/react/guide/not-found-errors.md

     - Attempting to access `/posts/1` when the post with ID 1 does not exist
     - Attempting to access `/docs/path/to/document` when the document does not exist

-Under the hood, both of these cases is implemented using the same `notFound` function and `notFoundComponent` API.
+Under the hood, both of these cases are implemented using the same `notFound` function and `notFoundComponent` API.

 ## The `notFoundMode` option